-Median TP and orthophosphate concentrations complied with guiding values at all sites during this reporting period.
-There was an apparent trend towards reducing phosphorus concentrations at most sites between October 2020 and June 2021 (refer to Figure 2.6 and Figure 2.7).
+As there were no TP or orthophosphate measurements above guiding values this reporting period, the median TP and orthophosphate concentrations complied with guiding values.
+There were no obvious trends in the data collected this year (refer to Figure 2.6 and Figure 2.7).
 The data indicates that:

-- Site S2 is the site most influenced by historical and current discharged effluent from the Evans Head STP and is most often the site with the highest total phosphorus and orthophosphate concentrations.
-However, following very heavy rainfall in February and March 2021, phosphorus concentrations at S2 were relatively low in April and June 2021. - Phosphorus was not detected in Salty Creek during this reporting period. - The highest concentrations of phosphorus were measured at S2 after a few months of low rainfall. - Orthophosphate concentrations were closely related to the total phosphorus concentrations, particularly in the samples where total phosphorus concentrations were highest, during the summer months (Figure 2.7).
+- Site S2 is the site most influenced by historical and current discharged effluent from the Evans Head STP and is most often the site with the highest total phosphorus and orthophosphate concentrations. - Phosphorus was not detected in Salty Creek during this reporting period. - The highest concentrations of phosphorus were measured at S2 during the warmer part of the year. - Orthophosphate concentrations were closely related to the total phosphorus concentrations, particularly in the samples where total phosphorus concentrations were highest, during the summer months (Figure 2.7).